mapr/grafana/docs/sources/alerting/fundamentals/_index.md

 By default, notification messages include alert details, such as the number of alerts, their status, and annotations to help responders address alert issues.
 Notification messages can also be customized.

-### Notification messages

-By default, notification messages include alert details, such as the number of alerts, their status, and annotations to help responders address alert issues.
-Notification messages can also be customized.

 In the alert rule, you can choose a contact point to receive the alert notifications or use notification policies instead.

 ### Notification policies